 Here we will talk about the layout of an email copy, as it greatly impacts click rate.
-It can be text-based or graphics-based, having single column, multiple columns, and so on.
-We, for example, use both text-based and graphic-based templates to reach out to our online community of doctors.
-Out of the two, the latter has given us a better click rate (4.2%).
-The ideal click rate for the pharma industry is 3-5%.
+It can be text-based or graphics-based, having a single column or multiple columns.
+We, for example, use both text-based and graphics-based templates to reach out to our online community of doctors.
+Out of the two, the latter has given us a relatively better click rate.

 Switching from text-based templates to graphics-based templates is an experimental shift, therefore, you should create sets of 500 HCPs, to begin with.
 As experiments fail terribly at times, it is better to limit the number of HCPs for initial trials.
 While creating such sets, make sure that each set belongs to the same Therapeutic Area.